AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-One or more of the provided information is invalid
+One or more fields of the provided information is invalid
     * 1a1.
 BloodNet shows an error message.
     * Use case returns to step 1.